Cray-HPE/docs-csm/upgrade/1.5.2/Upgrade_NCN_images.md

 1. (`ncn-m001#`) Upgrade storage nodes.

     1. Pick one storage node to test the first storage node upgrade on.
-This will be refered to as the `CANARY_NODE`.
+This will be referred to as the `CANARY_NODE`.

         ```bash
         CANARY_NODE="ncn-s001"